jmontenaro/cml_churn_demo_mlops/README.md

 ![single_view_1](images/single_view_1.png)

-Changing the InternetService to DSL lowers the probablity of churn. *Note: this does not mean that changing the Internet Service to DSL cause the probability to go down, this is just what the model would predict for a customer with those data points*
+Changing the VirtualWallet to Virtual Wallet lowers the probablity of churn. *Note: this does not mean that changing the Internet Service to Virtual Wallet cause the probability to go down, this is just what the model would predict for a customer with those data points*